attilacsontos/OSD4ISO/README.md

 # OSD4ISO (Open Security Documentation for Individuals and Small Organisations)

-## This project aims to build community-centred documentation for freelancers, remote workers, and SOHO (Small Office/Home Office) workers to help them securely and safely operate online.
+## This project aims to build community-centered documentation for freelancers, remote workers, and SOHO (Small Office/Home Office) workers to help them securely and safely operate online.

 Individuals and SOHO workers are as exposed to online risks as anyone else.
-However, they often lack the resources to afford the security solutions and services available to more resourced entities.
+However, they often lack the resources to afford the security solutions and services available to bigger organisations.

-In this project, you will find practical guides designed to help you operate specific solutions necessary for remote work and interactions in a way that reduces the cyber risks you face.
+In this project, freelance and SOHO workers will find practical guides designed to help them operate specific solutions necessary for remote work and interactions in a way that reduces the cyber risks they face.

 Starting and operating a remote activity is inherently demanding, as it requires learning to operate many new solutions and technologies.
 Consequently, there is often a trade-off in terms of time and resources invested, with security not being prioritized as it is perceived as less urgent.
 However, cybersecurity is essential to ensure the success of a business, regardless of the industry in which the company operates.